eval4nlp/SharedTask2023/baselines/README.md

                         implementation iterates over the dev-sets.
 * `da_baselines.py` - A baseline metric that prompts metrics to return DA scores.
 We enforce the output scores using the Microsoft Guidance Library (https://github.com/microsoft/guidance)

+Further, the methods in `model_dict.py` should give first hints on how to load these models.